Online Tips

 • Posting your email address on web documents

 If your email address appears on any Internet document it can be found by a spider, a program that visits websites gathering information, typically for search engines.
 Spiders used by spammers to collect email addresses are commonly called "spambots".
 There may be times when you want to leave your address on a web-based guestbook or newsgroup posting so that someone reading it can still contact you.
-One safe way to do this is to alter your address in an obvious way, as in the format mynameDELETETHIS@mydomain, and a simple inspection should tell the person reading it that they have to remove DELETETHIS to get the valid email address contained in it.
-Spambots will record the altered address, and since spammers most likely rely on automated, bulk processing and don't take the time to have a 'human' review each email address, it will result in spam being sent to a bogus address.
-(By the way, all the 'name@domain' formats I've used on this page will be accumulated by spambots!)
-In my Contact me section I describe another (more elaborate) way to safely leave your email address on a website.
+One safe way to do this is to alter your address in an obvious way, for instance to spell your email address as name(at)domain.com with instructions to replace (at) with @ for the correct address.
+Spambots won't even see your altered email address on a website since it doesn't contain @.

 • Leaving your email address when ordering online